CLEVELAND -- Ubaldo Jimenez set an early tone Tuesday night that no matter how hard the Indians tried they couldn’t erase.

 With Jimenez offering up another brief but brilliant outing, Cleveland overcame offensive inefficiencies and a hiccup from closer Chris Perez to outlast Baltimore 4-3 and even the series between wild-card contenders at a game apiece.

 Nothing has come easy for the Indians, who won for just the second time in eight games and had to sweat out a near implosion from Perez in the ninth inning.

 Perez, who appeared in court on misdemeanor drug charges earlier in the day, allowed hits to the first two batters he faced before Nate McLouth launched a three-run home run to right field.
 But the right-hander regrouped and retired the next three hitters in order to preserve the win.

 It made a winner of Jimenez, who tossed six shutout innings, allowing just four hits and walking two to improve to 10-9 with a 3.79 ERA over 27 starts.

 “He was good.
-He was aggressive and worked quick,” Indians manager Terry Francona said of the right-hander, who retired 10 straight over a span from the second to the fifth innings.
+He was aggressive and worked quick,” Indians manager Terry Francona said of the right-hander, who retired 10 straight over a span from the second to the fifth inning.
 “This was the third start in a row where it kind of looks like he’s gotten a second wind.
 His fastball’s got life on it.